Preschoolers Who Are Blind or Visually Impaired

 Connect with Other Parents of Children Who Are Blind or Visually Impaired

 Hear directly from parents as well as professionals.
 There are several full-time parent bloggers contributing to FamilyConnect.
-You may follow these and message boards by signing up for email alerts to receive daily or weekly links to what is happening on your favorite blogs and message boards.
+You may follow the blog and the message boards by signing up for email alerts to receive daily or weekly links to what is happening on your favorite blogs and message boards.

 - FamilyConnect: A Parent’s Voice—various contributions from professionals and parents just like you